lizmat/REPL/README.md

   * Provide an actual REPL class that can be easily configured and provide documentation (done)

-  * Attempt to fix many outstanding bugs about the Rakudo REPL.
+  * Attempt to fix many outstanding bugs about the Rakudo REPL (done all that were fixable at this level)

   * Provided better documented and better maintainable code that is based on "modern" Raku (done)